New Bullards Bar Reservoir

 New Bullards Bar Reservoir is a large reservoir in northeastern Yuba County, California, United States, at an elevation of 2000 ft in the Tahoe National Forest and about 30 miles (50 km) northeast of Yuba City.
 The 969,600 acre.foot reservoir is formed by New Bullards Bar Dam on the North Yuba River, a tributary of the Yuba River.
 It also receives a portion of the Middle Fork's flow that is diverted to the reservoir via tunnels.

+Dam

 The dam is a 635-foot (194 m) high concrete variable radius arch dam.
 It was finished in 1970 and is owned by the Yuba Water Agency (Yuba County Water Agency, formally), which is a special district government agency based in Marysville, Ca. It is a multipurpose dam, but its most important function is flood control, which 170,000 acre.ft of the reservoir's capacity is dedicated to.
 While this is only 17.5% of the reservoir's total capacity, it is enough to create a medium-sized reservoir by itself.
 The dam also provides water for irrigation, hydroelectricity production and recreation, including boating, water skiing, fishing, mountain biking and camping.